yeus/acrofinder/README.md

-# iboss acronyms and abbrevations
+# iboss acronyms and abbreviations

 Acronyms scripts momentarily only work for text-files.